Sylvie Poinsot

 • 2013 (July): LOOK AT ME, Contemporary Art, Coronari111 Art Gallery, Rome, Italy.

-CONTEMPORARY ART REVIEWS AND BOOKS
+REVIEWS AND CONTEMPORARY ART BOOKS

 • 2016: